pleabargain/EnglishHelpsYourCareer/20 week syllabus.md

-The underlined documents are found on github: https://github.com/pleabargain/EnglishHelpsYourCareer
+The [[documents]] are found on github: https://github.com/pleabargain/EnglishHelpsYourCareer

 # week 1
 - introduce yourself